-Jesus spit on the ground and made some mud with the saliva.
+Jesus spat on the ground and made some mud with the saliva.

 What does this say about who Jesus is?

-Take a moment to read what happened in John 9:1-7.
+Let’s take a moment to read what happened.

 The disciples attempt to pinpoint the cause of this problem.
-Their diagnosis is that either this man or his parents sinned and a congenitally blind baby was the result (John 9:2).
-According to the disciples, the man and/or his parents are to blame for their 'misfortune'.
+Their diagnosis is that either this man or his parents sinned, and a congenitally blind baby was the result (John 9:2).
+According to the disciples, the man and/or his parents are to blame for this ‘misfortune.’

-Indeed, somehow this suffering is a result of sin – that ‘thing’ that has knocked Creation out of alignment.
-However, it is not a result of any act or omission by this blind man or his parents.
+Indeed, somehow this suffering is a result of sin—that ‘thing’ that has knocked Creation out of alignment.
+However, it was not a result of any act or omission by this blind man or his parents.

 What’s going to happen next?